LiorSinai/liorsinai.github.io/about.md

 For a current list of posts, see [here]({{ "/posts" | relative_url }}).
 Here is a list of possible future posts:
-+ **Quaternions**: these strange 4-dimensional objects were never part of any of my engineering courses.
-However, they are incredibly useful for 3D rotations, and are used in most
-3D renders (for games and graphics).
-I'm self-taught in them, but I had to rely on several sources.
-I'd like to explain them in a full detail here, along with comparisons to other 3D rotation systems.
 + **Electromagnetic waves and the internet**: working in telecommunications taught me much about the infrastructure behind the internet.
 I'd like to explain that here.
 It always amuses me how people know that wi-fi doesn't work several meters away from the router, but at the same time, are surprised to learn that most of the internet is not transmitted via wi-fi all the way from satellites in space!